dfava/mmgo/README.md

 ## Install

 It uses the K executable semantics framework.
-Follow installation instructions from [K's github page](https://github.com/kframework/k).
+Follow installation instructions from [K's github page](https://github.com/runtimeverification/k).
 It requires the Java Development Kit, Apache Maven.

+(Note that there currently exist two versions of K, one called RV-K and another UIUC-K.  Though the mmGo semantics here works with both, the link above points to RV-K.   RV-K is recommended; UIUC-K is in the process of being deprecated.)

 ## Running
 Once K is installed, it is easy to run an example by following the steps: